Tag Archive for: fundraising

 Multi-Channel Marketing: The Key to Reaching Supporters

-Contacting supporters across multiple channels is called multi-channel marketing, and it’s often the key to acquiring new donors.
-To strengthen and diversify your digital outreach strategy, we’ll explore why multi-channel marketing works and how your nonprofit can leverage it.
+To strengthen and diversify your nonprofit’s outreach strategy, we’ll explore why multi-channel marketing works and how your team can use it.

 Why does multi-channel marketing matter?